cassieeric/python_crawler/jingdong_crawler/Readme.md

 # Introduction
-This folder is about jingdong website crawler.
+This folder is mainly about Jingdong(JD) website crawler.
-The code is very easy and only use regular expression to collect the target data.
+The code is very easy and only use regular expression to match the target information and collect the target data.